Fees for swim pools, cemetery, building may increase

 Commercial rates for Christensen Field

-Hansen said the $100 fee remains if a resident asks the city to come out and look at a tree, not in the city right-of-way, to serve as a consultant to say if it is diseased or dying and needs to be removed and they need to have a tree service company remove it.
+Hansen said the $100 fee remains if a resident asks the city to come out and look at a tree, not in the city right-of-way, and to serve as a consultant to say if the tree is diseased or dying and they need to have a tree service company remove it.

 Registration for parks and rec summer playground programs have begun.